noahehall/theBookOfNoah/databases/mysql_new.md

       - but it releases the eclient so that other queries may be run and so that the connection may be terminated
       - a delayed query that returns without an error message does not guarantee that the isnerts will take place
         - it confirms only that the query is received by the server to be processed
+      - user wont be informed of any failures if the server crashes
+        - to confirm - you must check the table later for the inserted content
+    - `high_priority`
+      - overrides a `--low-priority-updates` server option and to disable concurrent inserts -
     - see important keywords
   - `join`
   - `limit`